 After studying for my undergraduate degree in Performing Arts, I knew I wanted to teach, but needed support to get started.
-Sunderland Futures were fantastic at providing careers advice and helped me apply for the PGCE PCET course.
-I didn’t even know you could train in further education, which really appealed to me, and I chose to study the English pathway so I could teach both English and drama which would improve my employment prospects.
+The Employability and Enterprise Hub were fantastic at providing careers advice and helped me apply for the PGCE PCET course.
+I didn’t even know you could train in Further Education, which really appealed to me, and I chose to study the English pathway so I could teach both English and drama which would improve my employment prospects.

 I initially chose to study at Sunderland after coming for an Open Day – just by looking around I knew I wanted to come here and I didn’t get that feeling in the other places I visited.
 I really liked the atmosphere, and the content of the course looked good to me.

 There were many things I enjoyed about the PCET course – the staff support, course content (the fact that I could do the English pathway) and the range of placements on offer to name a few.
 I ended up completing my placement in a prison, which I found really interesting.
 The University is very supportive too.
 I was diagnosed with dyslexia when I was there which was a massive game-changer for me.
 I was supported with one-to-one sessions and was provided with specialist equipment such as a laptop, printer and software, which helped me with my studies.
-I believe this definitely led to me achieving a First Class Honours degree and passing the PGCE PCET course.
+I believe this definitely led to me achieving a First Class Honours degree.

 I would definitely recommend the University to other students; I even recommend it to my own students who I teach now.
 My advice would be to attend an Open Day as this can really help you to get a feel for the place, and don’t be afraid to ask as many questions as you can as the staff are really helpful.
 Even if you don’t think university is for you, coming to an Open Day can change your mind – like it did mine!

 I am now teaching in a sixth form college in the North East, working as a personal development coach.
 I have been able to utilise a wide range of skills from both the courses I studied and I was even able to gain employment before I graduated!